croquet/croquet-react/examples/musicbox/README.md

-# A Shard Counter Demo in Croquet
+# A Collaborative Musicbox demo based on Croquet

-This demo illustrates simple shared counter.
+This is a multiplayer application to compose a 2 second looping music.
+See the [tutorial](https://croquet.io/docs/croquet-react/tutorial-2%20React%20Music%20Box.html).

 You can test it on your local computer by making a copy of dot-env-example: